bsmith89/longev-mgen/doc/submission.md

 extensively cataloged in the dbCAN database [@Yin2012; @Zhang2018].

-Here MAGs from the feces of mice at UT and UM are analyzed to explore two closely related questions about the niche of B1 and B2 in the lower digestive system.
+Here MAGs from the feces of mice at UT and UM are analyzed to explore two closely related questions about the niche of OTU-1 and OTU-4 in the lower digestive system.
-First, why do B1 and B2 each increase with ACA treatment, while other _Muribaculaceae_ do not?
-And second, why is the response of B1 site specific?
-Despite similar patterns of abundance at their respective sites, these two OTUs seem to be only distantly related, sharing just 90% of nucleotides in their 16S rRNA gene V4 hypervariable region [@Smith2019].
+First, why do these populations each increase with ACA treatment, while other populations of _Muribaculaceae_ do not?
+And second, why is the
+response of OTU-1 site specific?
+Despite similar patterns of abundance at their respective sites, the two responding OTUs seem to be only distantly related, sharing just 90% of nucleotides in their 16S rRNA gene V4 hypervariable region [@Smith2019].
-We nonetheless find genomic evidence that B1 and B2 occupy overlapping niches, specializing in the degradation of alpha-glucans, a role not held by the other _Muribaculaceae_ described in this study.
+We nonetheless find genomic evidence that OTU-1 and OTU-4 occupy overlapping niches, specializing in the degradation of alpha-glucans, a role not held by the other _Muribaculaceae_ described in this study.
-In addition, we identify two distinct variants of B1, referred to as B1-A and B1-B, which are differentially distributed between UM and UT and have functionally relevant differences in gene content.
+In addition, we identify two distinct genomic variants of OTU-1, referred to as B1-A and B1-B, which are differentially distributed between UM and UT and have functionally relevant differences in gene content.

-Reconstructing genomes from metagenomes allow for the comparison of the functional potential of _Muribaculaceae_ at UM and UT.
+Reconstructing genomes from metagenomes allows for the comparison of the functional potential of _Muribaculaceae_ at UM and UT.
 This work
-demonstrates the utility of culture-free genomics to understand the ecological role of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of bacteria to perturbations.
+demonstrates the utility of culture-free genomics to understand the ecological role of these key members of the mouse gut microbial community and explore several hypotheses that may explain differences in the distribution and response of these bacteria to acarbose treatment.
 Hypotheses
 derived from this analysis provide a foundation for future physiological studies in recently obtained cultivars.